sci-bots/stepper-motor-controller/README.md

 ## Firmware development ##

-The Arduino firmware/sketch is located in the `syringe_pump_controller/Arduino/syringe_pump_controller` directory.
-The key functionality is defined in the `syringe_pump_controller::Node` class in the file `Node.h`.
+The Arduino firmware/sketch is located in the `stepper_motor_controller/Arduino/stepper_motor_controller` directory.
+The key functionality is defined in the `stepper_motor_controller::Node` class in the file `Node.h`.

 Running the following command will build the firmware using [SCons][2] for